hphd-labs/roomie/README.md

 ## Project Principals
 Roomie is not for profit, but for technical learning and project experience.
 Repos are open source, and generally APL2 licensed.

 The project is delivered in 2 week sprints, following a proper agile design process.
 This is a spare-time project, so velocity is allowed to vary, but reasonable minimums are still expected.
+[ZenHub](zenhub.com) is used to manage the project in GitHub as to be transparent and available to all.

 ## Technical Design